cappuccino/acorn-issue-handler/README.md

 ### Issue(source, file, location, message, severity) \[extends SyntaxError]

 This class serves as the base class for all issues, and contains most of the functionality.
-You should **not** construct an Issue directly; use the functional API to create a subclass of `Issue` and add it to an array of issues.
+It is not part of the public API, but is documented because its subclasses are.
+In general, you should use the functional API to create a subclass of `Issue` and add it to an array of issues.

  * **source** - The source code in which the issue occurred.
  * **file** - The path to the source code.
 This is not checked in any way for validity, so it may be virtual, for example '<command line>'.